 Discover the other projects

-Almo Nature produces high quality pet foods for dogs and cats from natural ingredients.
+Almo Nature produces high quality food for dogs and cats from natural ingredients.
 Its profits fund Fondazione Capellino’s projects that protect dogs, cats and biodiversity.

-The goal of Companion Animal For Life is to give every dog and cat a loyal human companion for life.
+The goal of this project is to give every dog and cat a loyal human companion for life.

 The aim of this project is to replace the existing approach of assessing human impact based on sustainability with one that measures impact in terms of creation and destruction of biodiversity.

-Piloting a new agricoltural model that is replicable, that produces food, enriches biodiversity and is economically competitive.
+A project piloting a new, replicable agricultural model to produce food that enriches biodiversity and is economically competitive.